Safe standing: Safety

 Safety is commonly perceived to be the main reason for all-seating.
 The Taylor Report refers to capacity control, stating that seating allows those in charge to know the exact number of supporters in a particular part of a ground.
 He also refers to swaying and surging, stating that these cannot occur in all-seated stadia, where, he says, "involuntary and uncontrolled crowd movements occasioned by incidents in the game are effectively eliminated".

 This has been mitigated by access technology, as laid down by the Green Guide at all major UK football grounds.
 Longer crush barriers allow a far shorter unhindered run.
 With rail seats, where there is a barrier along every row, surging is physically impossible.
 The Taylor Report includes the statement made by the Technical Working Party, whose report Lord Taylor accepted, that "standing accommodation is not intrinsically unsafe".

 Crowd disorder

-It has been argued that standing encourages crowd disorder.
-However, analysis of statistics on football related arrests and banning orders published by the UK Home Office show that in both the 2008/9 and 2009/10 seasons the rate of arrest per 100,000 supporters was higher at League One and League Two clubs with all-seated grounds than at those with standing.
+Analysis of statistics on football related arrests and banning orders published by the UK Home Office show that in both the 2008/9 and 2009/10 seasons the rate of arrest per 100,000 supporters was higher at League One and League Two clubs with all-seated grounds than at those with standing.
 Overall arrest rates for football-related offences decreased steadily from 34 per 100,000 in 1988/89 to 9 per 100,000 in 2009/10; however, the trend of reducing arrests started before stadia were required to become all-seated and has continued since.